Representation in Your DWI / DUI

 Municipal Court is the Home of DWI/DUI Cases

-CALL FREDRICK P. NIEMANN, a NJ MUNICIPAL COURT DWI/DUI ATTORNEY TOLL FREE TODAY AT (855) 376-5291 OR EMAIL HIM AT FNIEMANN@HNLAWFIRM.COM TO SCHEDULE AN OFFICE CONSULTATION.
+CALL FREDRICK P. NIEMANN, a NJ MUNICIPAL COURT DWI/DUI ATTORNEY TOLL FREE TODAY AT (732) 863-9900 OR EMAIL HIM AT FNIEMANN@HNLAWFIRM.COM TO SCHEDULE AN OFFICE CONSULTATION.

 What Does New Jersey Law Say About DWI/DUI?

 DWI (driving while intoxicated) and DUI (driving under the influence) are the legal terms for what many people call drunk driving.
 In New Jersey, this is arguably the most serious motor vehicle violation one can commit.
-Courts do not take DWI/DUI cases lightly and judges often hand down strict fines and lots of driving penalty sentences to those who commit such crimes, even first-time offenders.
+Courts do not take DWI/DUI cases lightly, and judges often hand down strict fines and lots of driving penalty sentences to those who commit such crimes, even first-time offenders.

 New Jersey law calls for the amount of alcohol in your system to be measured by what is known as “Blood Alcohol Concentration”, simply known as BAC.
-The law states that your BAC can be no more than 0.08% when operating a motor vehicle.
+The law states that your BAC may not exceed 0.08% when operating a motor vehicle.
 Your BAC can be measured in a lab, but is most often measured by a breathalyzer.
 When the police pull an individual over, they administer a breathalyzer test if they suspect drunk driving, often after the individual has failed basic sobriety tests.
 The breathalyzer then measures your Breath Alcohol Concentration (BAC), which is then converted to BAC using standard math calculations.
 This is how your BAC is measured by police officers.
-New Jersey law has strict procedural requirements for administering breathalyzers, calculating BAC, and the requisite chain of custody safeguards throughout this entire process.
+New Jersey law has strict procedural requirements for administering breathalyzers, calculating BAC, and maintaining the requisite chain of custody throughout this process.
 You owe it to yourself to at least consult with an attorney who is familiar with the process to ensure that your rights have not been violated, the prosecutor’s case is strong and you are not being taken advantage of by the police who have not followed the proper procedures.

 What Happens if You Are Found Guilty of a DWI/DUI Charge?